 Oily and Chemically Stained Fabrics

-You probably won't be washing a big load of oily work rags but even a load of laundry that includes oily kitchen towels or clothes splashed with gasoline can cause a problem if you put them in the dryer.
-The high heat can cause any oils remaining in the fabric to combust and start a fire.
-Always air-dry, preferably outside.
+You probably won't be washing a big load of oily work rags, but even a load of laundry that includes oily kitchen towels or clothes splashed with gasoline can cause a problem if you put them in the dryer.
+The high heat can possibly cause residual oils in the fabric to combust and start a fire, and oily materials can easily transfer to dryer surfaces.
+Always air-dry, preferably outside but out of direct sunlight.

 16 of 16

-From a small mess in the dryer that can be cleaned away to a very expensive phone replacement, crayons, gum, lip balm, and cell phones don't belong in the dryer.
+Don't put anything in the dryer until you've checked the pockets for common items like crayons, gum, lip balm, jewelry, and even cell phones.
 The very best way to prevent disasters is to turn every pocket inside out before you put clothes in the washer.
 If you hear or see some evidence that pockets didn't get emptied before the wash cycle, check again before putting wet clothes in the dryer.